Rubbermaid Cooler Review

 - 1.6 Rubbermaid Cooler vs. Yeti

 Rubbermaid Cooler Lineup

 Rubbermaid has a nice selection of both wheeled and non-wheeled coolers.
-For non-wheeled, you will find standard sizes that include 5, 10, 13.2, 20, 24, 34, 48, and 54 quarts.
+For non-wheeled, you will find standard sizes that include 5-quart, 10-quart, 13.2-quart, 20-quart, 24-quart, 34-quart, 48-quart, and 54-quart.
 These sizes fall into our personal, small, and medium sizes.
 You will also notice that each cooler shape and configuration is unique.
 There are specialty slim coolers, tall coolers, square coolers, and more.

 As for wheeled options, the sizes are a bit larger overall.
-Specifically, you will find 45, 50, 60, and 75-quart models.
-And the 75-quart models are Rubbermaid’s most premium models that they have dubbed the DuraChill series.
+Specifically, you will find 45-quart, 50-quart, 60-quart, and 75-quart models.
+The 75-quart models are Rubbermaid’s most premium models that they have and are dubbed the DuraChill series.
 The wheeled coolers tend to be on the larger size and also come in a more standardized shape and design approach.